 *Other topics available upon request

-I am a storyteller.
+I am a storyteller and all my talks carry an element of storytelling.
 I tell stories to stay connected to my communities.
 Storytelling is my ancestral inheritance.
 Storytelling is elevated chisme that serves as warnings, preservation of our history, and lessons to be learned.
 Storytelling is my ethical praxis of liberation, where storytelling:

 Bridges gaps between those of us who have access and those of us without access